 They show that appreciation by feeding us delicious fruit and occasionally hinting to us the secrets of the universe, like gravity.

-Now in terms of caring for honey bees, having good trees in and around the apiary is a beekeepers dream.
+In terms of caring for honey bees, having good trees in and around the apiary is a beekeeper’s dream.
 As an organism, they are ‘aware’ of their locomotive challenge and have developed ways to ensure that their DNA material is delivered across their various flowers leading to more seed.

 The sweet nectar produced calls out to bees and serves as a reward for their pollination services.
 Both creatures benefit without harm coming to either one.
 Then we, as humans, get to benefit from both.